xinlin-z/smally/README.md

 **[p]** means to choose progressive JPG format finally

+n/m means there are total m pictures and n of them are just compressed

+Only show info of compressed:

+    $ python3 smally.py -a ~/path/to/pic --jpegtran --jpg | \
+            grep -E "\s-[0-9]{1,}\s"

 ## version

+* **2019-08-29 V0.15**

+    1. count the number of compressed jpg
+    2. change several return to sys.exit(1)
+    3. tweaks

 * **2019-08-24 V0.12**

     1. add width x height info in show cmd